 They’re a collection of views that will give you an insight on the way we think, the way we work and the way we approach business.

 Human-centred design works well with the notion of finding uniquely African solutions to African challenges.
-Even the seemingly insurmountable challenges such as water shortages, sanitation and poverty might have viable solutions.
-And most importantly, the solutions to these problems could more than likely come from those who face them on a daily basis.
+Even seemingly insurmountable challenges such as water shortages, sanitation and poverty have viable solutions, and the solutions could more than likely come from those who face these problems on a daily basis.

 The success of a product or service is rooted in user experience.
-It’s this simple, yet powerful premise that has made Human-Centred Design gain traction across all major business sectors around the world, says Stuart McDougall, Managing Director at Tenaka’s Tribe, a human-centred design agency, which is helping blue-chip clients across a wide range of financial services and other business industries to develop products and services that meet and exceed customer expectations.
+This simple yet powerful premise has gained traction for human-centred design in all major business sectors around the world, says Stuart McDougall, MD at Tenaka, a human-centred design agency helping clients to exceed customer expectations.

 It’s like magic: a puckish sprite who pops up at whim, thrilling us with flashes of genie-us.
 And there is undoubtedly something natural about creativity — some of us are more blessed with it than others.
 But it can be learned, practised and invoked.
 There are tricks, inroads, back doors and secret passwords into the creative realm at work — and not for just the elite few: for all of us.

 We are a privileged generation, witnessing leaps in technology at a rate few would argue has been witnessed before.
 But are humans overly reliant on technology, where it could lead to a decline in the intelligence and forward thinking that brought us to this point of accomplishment as civilisation to begin with?

 Now there’s five minutes missing from my life.
 Most people find advertising extremely irritating and to be avoided like the plague.
 Chances are it’s because the advertisers are trying too hard to sell you an idea.